 What about people with overly high self-esteem?
 Just like the lack of self-confidence, it is far from healthy.
 People who love themselves too much are often arrogant, manipulative, and unable to learn from their failures.
-They overlook their flaws while always criticizing others.
+They overlook their own flaws while constantly criticizing others.
 Their sense of entitlement is off-putting.
 In many cases, overly high self-esteem borders on narcissism.

 Here are some signs that reveal that an individual's self-esteem is too high: